+Q: What are the school’s policies on alcohol, drugs and smoking?
+Is the school facing any particular problems in any of these areas at present?

+A: Every boarding school will have policies in place to cover these matters.
+The real issue is how they are dealt with, and whether the individuals concerned learn from their mistakes.
+This is a chance to consider the school’s personal, social, health and economic education (PSHE) programme, its health and safety and disciplinary policies, to look into the medical and counselling services available, to discover what happens if serious offences are committed, and to find out on what grounds a pupil may be temporarily or permanently excluded, and when this last happened.
+You should feel matters would be dealt with consistently, sympathetically but firmly, and, above all, fairly.

 Q: How can I be confident my child’s interests are protected at all times?

 A: Schools are subject to rigorous child welfare legislation, regulation and inspection, which is entirely right and proper.
 The interests of the child are at the heart of a boarding education.
-All schools should have a Safeguarding (Child Protection) Policy and all staff should receive training in child protection.
+All schools are required to have a Safeguarding (Child Protection) Policy and all staff should receive regular training in safeguarding.
 The school’s latest ISI or Ofsted report should provide further details.

 Q: How does the school work with children who are shunned by their peers?

 A: The school should be able to identify these children at a very early stage.
 Schools should explain the measures they take to deal with this.
 Schools should provide high quality pastoral care and support to all children.